 Relapse prevention guides

-Relapse prevention guides are those which are given after an individual is done with formal substance abuse treatment.
+Relapse prevention guides are those which are given after an individual is done with formal substance use disorder treatment.
 These are strategies which include:

 - Nutrition and fitness plans: Guides for the person to follow in order to maintain a healthy lifestyle and avoid addiction cravings.